 - Monitor your energy use with SmartHub to spot trends and sudden changes.

 - Identify areas in your home where efficiency improvements can be made with the free My EnergyXpert Audit Tool.

 - Schedule seasonal tune-ups for your furnace and air conditioner.

-- Close off rooms not in use, turn down thermostat settings and consider a WiFi thermostat that can be programmed to automatically control your cooling and heating.
+- Close off rooms not in use, turn down thermostat settings in the winter, and turn it up a couple of degrees in the summer.

 - Reduce hot water use by installing low-flow showerheads and aerators.
 Hot water use can account for 30-40 percent of household electrical usage.
 If your water tank is located in a cold space, be sure to wrap the tank.

 - Install energy-efficient lamps and fixtures in areas of your home where usage is three hours per day or more.
 LED bulbs are currently the most efficient.